Skip to main content

 How to set up commit signing

-There is two steps to setting up commit signing:
+There are two steps to setting up commit signing:

 • A team owner generates the GPG key pairs in Gearset